zenmetsu/docker_factorio_server/README.md

 ## Saves

 A new map named `_autosave1.zip` is generated the first time the server is started.
-The `map-gen-settings.json` file in `/tmp/factorio/config` is used for the map settings.
+The `map-gen-settings.json` and `map-settings.json` files in `/tmp/factorio/config` are used for the map settings.
 On subsequent runs the newest save is used.

 To load an old save stop the server and run the command `touch oldsave.zip`.
 This resets the date.
 Then restart the server.
 Another option is to delete all saves except one.